cs411-alawini/sp25-cs411-team065-Good/doc/Conceptual and Logical Database Design.md

 ## 8. Conclusion
 1. Most tables have a single simple primary key (or a composite key with no additional attributes).
-2. In the case of **Hotel** and **Attraction**, there are two candidate keys, but all non-key attributes depend directly and fully on either one.
-3. No partial or transitive dependencies exist (i.e., we do not see any non-key attribute determining another non-key attribute).
+2. No partial or transitive dependencies exist (i.e., we do not see any non-key attribute determining another non-key attribute).

 Therefore, **all tables satisfy 3NF**; and because in each table the left-hand side of every nontrivial functional dependency is a (candidate) key, they **also satisfy BCNF**.